sandstorm/neos-kickstart/README.md

 - run `docker-compose down` (cleanup)

 # !!!
-Current project-name is "Sandstorm/360grad".
-Search and replace 360grad with own project-name.
+Current project-name is "Sandstorm/ProjectX".
+Search and replace ProjectX with own project-name.
 Also in the Sites.xml